-- Briefly inspect the vehicle before using it (tire pressure, brake pressure, lights, steering, etc).
-Report any faulty or damaged equipment to your supervisorSupervisor. - 2.
+- 1. Briefly inspect the vehicle before using it (tire pressure, brake pressure, lights, steering, etc.) any faulty or damaged equipment to your Supervisor.
+The Supervisor will then report the incident to the Department Head and the Department Head will report the incident to the Safety Department. - 2.
 FASTEN SAFETY BELTS PROPERLY.
 SAFETY BELTS MUST BE WORN AT ALL TIMES IN COUNTY VEHICLES. - 3.
 Drive at safe speeds, slow down when crossing rough terrain, making a turn or when pedestrians are present.
 Obey posted speed limits. - 4.
 No racing or horseplay at any time. - 5.
 Observe traffic patterns and signs at all times.